-Includes, but is not limited to, the following, regardless of actual or perceived sexual orientation, gender identity, or marital status:
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy.

-- A single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; or - A group of persons residing together, and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - An elderly family (including co-head); - A near-elderly family (including co-head); - A disabled family (including co-head); - A displaced family; - The remaining member of a tenant family; and - A single person who is not an elderly or displaced person, a person with disabilities, or the remaining member of a tenant family.
-(24 CFR 5.403)
+- A single person, who may be: - An elderly person, displaced person, disabled person, near-elderly person, or any other single person; - An otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)), and is homeless or is at risk of becoming homeless at age 16 or older; or - A group of persons residing together, and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - An elderly family; - A near-elderly family; - A disabled family; - o A displaced family; and - o The remaining member of a tenant family.